LyleKilson/employee-tracker/README.md

 # employee-tracker
 Content Management Systems (CMS)

+## Summary
 Developers frequently have to create interfaces that make it easy for non-developers to view and interact with information stored in databases.
 These interfaces are called content management systems (CMS).
-Your challenge this week is to build a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.
+Employee Tacker is exactly that, a CMS.
+Employee Tracker allows businesses (users) to view and manage the departments, roles, and employees within their company via a versatile database.

+## Powered By
+- MySQL
+- Express.js
+- Javascript
+- Node.js

 User Story
 AS A business owner